Qiskit/qiskit-serverless/repository/README.md

 # Quantum Serverless repository

 Repository API for the quantum serverless project.
-It manages the access to resources like: programs, users and authentication flow.
+It manages the access to resources like: programs.

 ### Table of Contents